Content from Introduction

 - Understand how a Transformer works and recognize their different use cases.

-- Use a pre-trained transformer Named Entity Recognizer.
+- Use BERT as a Named Entity Recognizer.

 - Understand assumptions and basic evaluation for NLP outputs.

-In the previous lesson we learned how Word2Vec can be used to represent words as vectors.
-Having these representations allows us to apply operations directly on the vectors that have numerical properties that can be mapped to some syntactic and semantic properties of words; such as the cases of analogies or finding synonyms.
+Static word embeddings such as Word2Vec can be used to represent each word as a unique vectors.
+Vector representations also allow us to apply numerical operations that can be mapped to some syntactic and semantic properties of words, such as the cases of analogies or finding synonyms.
 Once we transform words into vectors, these can also be used as features for classifiers that can be trained predict any supervised NLP task.

-In 2019, the BERT language model was introduced using a novel architecture called Transformer (2017), which allowed precisely to integrate words’ context into representations.
+In 2019, the BERT language model was introduced.
+Using a novel architecture called Transformer (2017), BERT can integrate context into word representations.
 To understand BERT, we will first look at what a transformer is and we will then directly use some code to make use of BERT.

 Transformers

-The Transformer is a neural network architecture proposed by Google researchers in 2017 to address these and other limitations of RNNs and LSTMs.
-In their paper, Attention is all you Need, they tackled specifically the problem of Machine Translation (MT), which in NLP terms is stated as: how to generate a sentence (sequence of words) in target language B given a sentence in source language A?
-In order to translate, first one neural network needs to encode the meaning of the source language A into vector representations, and then a second neural network needs to decode that representation into tokens that are understandable in language B. Therefore translation is modeling language B conditioned on what language A originally said.
+The Transformer is a neural network architecture proposed by Google researchers in 2017 in a paper called Attention is all you Need.
+They tackled specifically the NLP task of Machine Translation (MT), which is stated as: how to generate a sentence (sequence of words) in target language B given a sentence in source language A?
+We all know that translation cannot be done word by word in isolations, therefore integrating the context from both the source language and the target language is necessary.
+In order to translate, first one neural network needs to encode the whole meaning of the senetence in language A into a single vector representation, then a second neural network needs to decode that representation into tokens that are both coherent with the meaning of language A and understandable in language B. Therefore we say that translation is modeling language B conditioned on what language A originally said.

 As seen in the picture, the original Transformer is an Encoder-Decoder network that tackles translation.
 We first need a token embedder which converts the string of words into a sequence of vectors that the Transformer network can process.
-The first component, the Encoder, is optimized for creating rich representations of the source sequence (in this case an English sentence) while the second one, the Decoder is a generative network that is conditioned on the encoded representation and, with the help of the attention mechanism, generates the most likely token in the target sequence (in this case Dutch words) based on both the tokens generated so far and the full initial English context.
+The first component, the Encoder, is optimized for creating rich representations of the source sequence (in this case an English sentence) while the second one, the Decoder is a generative network that is conditioned on the encoded representation.
+The third component we see is the infamous attention mechanism, a third neural network what computes the correlation between source and target tokens (Which word in Dutch should I pay attention to decide a better next English word?) to generate the most likely token in the target sequence (in this case Dutch words).

-Next, we will see how BERT exploits the idea of a Transformer Encoder to generate powerful word representations.
+Next, we will see how BERT exploits the idea of a Transformer Encoder to perform the NLP Task we are interested in: generating powerful word representations.

 BERT

 BERT is an acronym that stands for Bidirectional Encoder Representations from Transformers.
-The name describes it all: the idea is to use the power of the Encoder component of the Transformer architecture to create powerful token representations that preserve the contextual meaning of the whole input segment.
+The name describes it all: the idea is to use the power of the Encoder component of the Transformer architecture to create powerful token representations that preserve the contextual meaning of the whole input segment, instead of each word in isolation.
 The BERT vector representations of each token take into account both the left context (what comes before the word) and the right context (what comes after the word).
 Another advantage of the transformer Encoder is that it is parallelizable, which made it posible for the first time to train these networks on millions of datapoints, dramatically improving model generalization.

 Pretraining BERT